 As a final robustness exercise, I investigate whether the estimated effects of loan access are driven by sample imbalance across treatment and control groups.
 Immigrant status and race are the two key dimensions along which average characteristics differ among individuals with and without loan access, even after controlling for basic countylevel observables.
 To assess the impact of these differences I estimate the main regression model among sub-samples, splitting the sample by race and immigrant status; results are displayed in Table 12.
 Estimated PaydayAccess coefficients among native-born individuals, shown in column (1) of each panel, are consistent with the main findings.
 Loan access increases hardship, with strongly statistically significant effects on Any Family Hardship, Difficulty Paying Bills, Any Care Postponed and Drug Purchase Postponed.
 The estimation results by racial sub-samples, given in columns (2) through (4) also generally support the conclusion that loan access increases hardship.
 Among whites I find statistically significant effects of loan access on Any Family Hardship (4.0 percentage point increase), Any Care Postponed (6.0 percentage point increase), Medical Care Postponed (2.5 percentage point increase) and Drug Purchase Postponed (3.4 percentage point increase).
 For African-Americans and Hispanics, point estimates of the coefficient on PaydayAccess suggest that loan access increases non-health hardship, but has little effect on health-related hardship.
 PaydayAccess coefficients are estimated very imprecisely in these regressions, however, so this evidence does not support strong conclusions about differential effects across racial categories.
-Overall, the results from this exercise suggest that sample imbalance in racial composition and immigrant status are not driving PaydayAccess estimates.
+Overall, the results from this exercise suggest that sample imbalance, in racial composition and immigrant status, is not driving PaydayAccess estimates.

-One other point is worth considering regarding the direction of any potential bias resulting from sample imbalance.
-Based on income, assets, insurance status and education, treatment group members are better off, which suggests that they should have a lower likelihood of negative outcomes in the absence of a direct PaydayAccess effect.
+Finally, based on income, assets, insurance status and education, individuals with payday access are better off, which suggests that they should have a lower likelihood of negative outcomes in the absence of a direct PaydayAccess effect.
 If the differences in unobservable characteristics follow the same pattern, with treatment group members being better off than comparison group members (and less likely to experience negative outcomes), then the corresponding bias would be negative, implying that the true effect of PaydayAccess is at least as large as what I estimate.

-VI.
-Discussion and Interpretation of Results
+V. Discussion and Interpretation of Results